brightsign/dev-cookbook/CONTRIBUTING.md

 2. Make Changes: Navigate to the specific template or example you wish to improve within the `dev-cookbook` directory.
 Apply your changes there.

 3. Test Locally: Test the template by instantiating using the command mentioned in the "Using the Template" section.
-This step ensures your changes work as expected within the create-react-app workflow.
+This step ensures your changes work as expected within the `create-react-app` workflow.
 If it is an `example-*`, test your changes according to the instructions in the example Readme.

 4. Commit Changes: After testing your changes, commit them to your fork.
 Ensure your commit messages clearly describe the enhancements or fixes made.
 Push your commits to GitHub.

 5. Submit a Pull Request (PR): Submit a pull request to the main dev-cookbook repository.
 Be sure to fill out the predefined PR sections as fully as possible.

 6. Code Review: Once your PR is submitted, it will be reviewed by a BrightSign team member.
 Be open to feedback and ready to make further adjustments based on their suggestions.

+# Modifying cra-template-* examples

+`cra-template-*` examples can be run on your development machine for rapid iteration with some caveats. `@brightsign` modules are

 # How to report a bug

 Create a new issue.
 Be sure to describe the bug and provide clear repro steps.